-- Kumasi is experiencing strong population growth, which is expected to increase housing demand and urban growth.
+- Kumasi is experiencing strong population growth and urban sprawl, which is expected to increase housing demand and urban growth.
 This growth is likely to lead to more congestion, higher travel times, and saturation in the city centre. - Car ownership rates are expected to rise in Kumasi, particularly as the gender gap between men and women gradually decreases.
 This will lead to even more competition for urban space and a decrease in space for public transport stations and terminals. - The current public transport system in Kumasi is working well and is affordable for passengers, but it faces significant challenges.
 For example, there are conflicts between different modes of transport, and there is a lack of coordination between transport and urban planning. - Kumasi's road network is relatively complete and logical, and the roads are of good quality where most urgent maintenance works have been done.
-However, there is a lack of alternatives to the road network, and the traffic conditions in the city center around Kejetia market are difficult. - Kumasi faces both opportunities and threats in terms of its urban mobility.
+However, there is a lack of alternatives to the road network, and the traffic conditions in the city centre around Kejetia market are difficult. - Kumasi faces both opportunities and threats in terms of its urban mobility.
 Some opportunities include the existence of DOTs and transport unions, the acceptance of public transport by the population, and interest in Kumasi from investors.
-Threats include inadequate space and pressure on land use for public transport terminals, the risk to the economic model of trotros and affordability, and fast unplanned growth of the metropolis.
+Threats include inadequate space and pressure on land use for public transport terminals, the risk to the economic model of trotros and affordability, and fast unplanned growth of the metropolis. - In terms of context, the World Bank is preparing the Kumasi Urban Mobility and Accessibility Plan (KUMAP) that will implement a BRT system in Kumasi.
+The World Bank has been involved in the SUMP and participated to the Mobilise Days and in the Action plan presentation in Kumasi. - The BRT project is captured in the SUMP proposal.
+The World Bank is considering organising their board in July 2025 FOR THE KUMAP and are conducting an institutional assessment with the local authorities and development partners.